xujenny98/kickstarter-analysis/README.md

 # Overview of project
-Louise would like to know different theater launch dates and fundraising goals impact campaign results.
+Louise would like to know how theater launch dates and fundraising goals impact campaign results.
 # Purpose
 Performing analysis on Kickstarter data to compare Theater Outcomes based on Launch Date and Goals in order to achieve the optimal fundraising result in the future.
 # Analysis and challenges